Car Insurance Lapsed? Here's What to Do Immediately (Step-by-Step)

 Pincher's Pro Tip

 Shop at least 3–5 insurers when getting a new policy after a lapse.
-Rates vary significantly, and some carriers are more forgiving of short coverage gaps than others.
+Rates vary significantly — some carriers specialize in high-risk drivers and are more forgiving of short coverage gaps than others.
+Getting multiple quotes is the single best way to minimize the financial hit of a lapse.

 Farmers logo